aip956/FrontEnd_JS_NumberGuess/README.md

 2. Enter their guess
 3. View the results (Well-Placed and Mis-Placed pieces)
 4. View any input errors
-5. View the history of their guesses and outcomes
-6. View whether they won, or exceeded their number of tries.
+5. View whether they won, or exceeded their number of tries.
+6. I later added the userView the history of their guesses and outcomes

-I later realized I should have considered accessibility as a requirement.
+7. I later realized I should have considered the user might require accessibility.

-7. The user should be able to hear the HTML elements.
-8. The user should be able to hear their guess, and the outcome results.
-9. The user should be able to hear if they won or lost.
     </br>

 ## Design Process / Requirements
-1. Create the JS file
+1. JS file
-2. Create the HTML frontend
+2. HTML frontend
-3. Create the CSS styling
+3. CSS styling

 Javascript Requirements: